How To Sleep Better During Allergy Season

 Many sufferers will notice that hay fever symptoms worsen at night.
 Some believe that this is because as the temperature cools in the evening there is less hot air rising, and that leaves a layer of pollen-rich air around ground level.

-Fortunately, there are measures hay fever sufferers can take to enjoy a better night’s sleep.
+Fortunately, there are measures that hay fever suffers can take to enjoy a better night’s sleep during allergy season.
 Here are some ideas:

 There have been links between stress and the severity of hay fever symptoms.
 Stress can keep you awake at night, yet reduced stress levels could mean that your symptoms will become milder.
 Focusing on this is a no-brainer.